-AT-1501 (anti-CD40L) is an investigational drug being developed by Anelixis Therapeutics, a subsidiary of the ALS Therapy Development Institute (ALS TDI), to treat amyotrophic lateral sclerosis (ALS).
+AT-1501 (anti-CD40L) is an experimental treatment being developed by Anelixis Therapeutics, a subsidiary of the ALS Therapy Development Institute (ALS TDI), to treat amyotrophic lateral sclerosis (ALS).

 How AT-1501 works

 ALS is a progressive neurodegenerative disease for which there is currently no cure.
-The symptoms are caused by damage to and death of motor neurons (nerve cells that control the movement of muscles), and while the exact cause of the disease is unknown, researchers know that the immune system contributes to its progression by causing inflammation in the nervous system, leading to damage in motor neurons.
+The symptoms of the disease are caused by damage to and death of motor neurons (nerve cells that control the movement of muscles).
+While the exact cause of the disease is unknown, researchers think that the immune system may contribute to its progression by causing inflammation in the nervous system, leading to damage of motor neurons.

 AT-1501 is an antibody against a protein called CD40 ligand (CD40L).
 Antibodies are proteins designed to bind to and block a particular target.
-CD40L is found on the outside of some immune cells; it’s a protein that’s involved in regulating the immune response and that can trigger inflammation in the spinal cord.
-The CD40L pathway has been shown to be overactive in ALS patients.
+CD40L is found on the surface of some immune cells; it is a protein that is involved in regulating the immune response and that can trigger inflammation in the spinal cord.
+Research has shown that the CD40L pathway is overactive in ALS patients.

 The exact mechanism of AT-1501 in ALS is unknown, but it is thought that by inhibiting CD40L, the potential therapy could block or delay the activation of the damaging inflammatory immune response.
-This could slow the progression of ALS symptoms and increase survival.
-It may also delay the start of symptoms in patients at risk of developing ALS.
+This could delay the onset or slow the progression of ALS symptoms and increase survival.

-AT-1501 has not yet been investigated in humans.
-However, it has been through extensive preclinical studies with positive results.
+AT-1501 has been through extensive preclinical studies with positive results.

-For example, a preclinical study using a mouse model of ALS has shown that when AT-1501 significantly increased the time until disease onset in the animals, increased their survival, and improved their body weight, compared to mice that were given a placebo.
-The results of this study have been published in the prestigious scientific journal Nature Genetics.
+For example, a preclinical study using a mouse model of ALS has shown that AT-1501 significantly increased the time until disease onset in the animals, increased their survival, and improved their body weight, compared with mice that were given a placebo.
+The results of this study were published in the scientific journal Nature Genetics.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.